visionxiang/Mini-UAV-RS-Survey/README.md

 - A detailed overview of recent potential applications of UAVs in remote sensing;
 - A discussion of the future directions and challenges of UAV-RS from the point of view of platform and technology.

-We hope this paper will provide remote-sensing researchers an overall picture of recent UAV-based remote sensing developments and help guide further research on this topic.
+We hope this work will provide remote-sensing researchers an overall picture of recent UAV-based remote sensing developments and help guide further research on this topic.